 The voices had gotten progressively louder, yet continued to be muffled.
 It sounded like being in a very crowded restaurant with dozens of conversations happening, but none clear enough to understand.
 The strange thing is that I wasn’t in a restaurant.
-I was just below 14,000’ descending a loose, steep ridge line off of Mount Elbert in Colorado.
+I was just below 14,000 feet, descending a loose, steep ridgeline off of Mount Elbert in Colorado.

 Nearly a day and a half earlier, Jared Campbell and I had left the Blank Cabin Trailhead.
 Together, we hoped to complete the Nolan’s 14, and wanted to do it as fast as possible.
 Nolan’s is an incredible challenge.
-In order to complete Nolan’s you have to summit fourteen 14,000’ peaks in the Sawatch range in Colorado.
-You can pick and navigate your own route, there are no course markings and you have to summit the final peak in less than 60 hours to be an officially recognized finisher.
-The odds of finishing are terribly low, somewhere around fifteen percent.
-The combination of distance, nearly a hundred miles, vertical gain and loss, (46,000 feet of each), and the overall high altitude travel all combine to form a very high level of difficulty.
-Throw in the variable of mountain weather and it is clear the odds are against anyone bold enough to attempt it.
+In order to complete it, you have to summit 14 14,000-foot peaks in the Sawatch range in Colorado.
+You can pick and navigate your own route.
+There are no course markings, and you have to summit the final peak in less than 60 hours to be an officially recognized finisher.
+The odds of finishing are terribly low, somewhere around 15 percent.
+The combination of distance (nearly a hundred miles), vertical gain and loss (46,000 feet of each), and the overall high-altitude travel all combine to form a very high level of difficulty.
+Throw in the variable of mountain weather, and it is clear the odds are against anyone bold enough to attempt it.

 It would be a quiet ascent of Huron.
 In a strange twist of fate a dry spring actually helped me to get through that peak not completely focused on quitting.
 We did not fill our water near Clohesy Lake, and opted for a spring about a third of the way up the ascent.
 It was dry when we arrived and so were our packs.
-I had to focus my efforts in trying to locate some water, or at least ration the 250ml in my soft flask.
+I had to focus my efforts in trying to locate some water, or at least ration the 250 milliliters in my soft flask.
 The heat of the afternoon was amplified by our progressive dehydration, but it got me out of my own head a little.
-Just after summiting we crossed paths with a friend who shared water with us, tiding us over for the descent down to water.
-With the dehydration crisis averted I slipped back in to my downward spiral of negativity and by the time we were shuffling down the road to Winfield I was again determined to quit.
-I told Jared it was a five percent or less chance of me carrying on.
+Just after summiting, we crossed paths with a friend who shared water with us, tiding us over for the descent to water.
+With the dehydration crisis averted, I slipped back in to my downward spiral of negativity.
+By the time we were shuffling down the road to Winfield, I was again determined to quit.
+I told Jared it was a 5 percent or less chance of my carrying on.

-Elbert, the second to last peak and the highest in Colorado, dished out a special kind of challenge as we spent over an hour right near fourteen thousand feet working our way over Bull Hill towards the summit.
-Jared’s stomach had a full on rebellion in that section and he may have awakened the folks in Leadville with one of the most impressive bouts of puking I’ve witnessed.
+Elbert, the second-to-last peak and the highest in Colorado, dished out a special kind of challenge as we spent over an hour right near 14,000 feet working our way over Bull Hill toward the summit.
+Jared’s stomach had a full-on rebellion in that section and he may have awakened the folks in Leadville with one of the most impressive bouts of puking I’ve witnessed.
 Despite the nausea he charged ahead, never once complaining about feeling terrible.
 Just after the summit of Elbert I started to hear the voices.
 Quiet at first, like a room full of whispers, but building to the point that I asked Jared if he was hearing them.
 He was not.
 It was weird.
 I knew that I was having auditory hallucinations but the line between reality and hallucination started to dissolve.

 The dawn arrived at the same time we met our crew once again.
 There was a brief battle between my stomach and a banana that resulted in the rapid expulsion of said banana.
-The battled swung the other way after a couple of bites of a quesadilla and Mexi-Coke that stayed aboard as we left en route to the final peak, Mount Massive.
+The battle swung the other way after a couple of bites of a quesadilla and Mexi-Coke that stayed aboard as we left en route to the final peak, Mount Massive.
 I guess it was at this point that I was finally able to visualize completing the remaining miles, and it offered a strange source of energy.
 I was not eating well or much of anything, but despite such a minimal caloric consumption I was able to plow forward.
-The length and difficulty of Nolan’s had incrementally stripped away ego and emotion and as we pulled on to the summit block after fifty one hours and twenty nine minutes, I wept.
+The length and difficulty of Nolan’s had incrementally stripped away ego and emotion and as we pulled onto the summit block after 51 hours and 29 minutes, I wept.
 I am not sure why the emotion that boiled over was accompanied by tears, but I think they were of joy.
-Jared pulled in to the lead and set an honest pace for the final descent to the Fish Hatchery and it was then that I felt the physical toll in my legs, arms and pretty much the rest of my body.
+Jared pulled into the lead and set an honest pace for the final descent to the Fish Hatchery, and it was then that I felt the physical toll in my legs, arms, and pretty much the rest of my body.

 As we cruised the last mile or so, side by side on the wide trail, we didn’t say much.
-Jared and I have been adventure partners a long time, and conversation took extra effort, but I couldn’t help but think of the sage advice Jared had given me when I was mentally bottomed out, “this is what you signed up for”.
-It was; I signed up to do something terribly difficult, that would challenge me physically and mentally to nearly or maybe right to my breaking point.
-I had chosen to do it with one of my best friends, and now side by side minutes away from completing this incredible challenge I signed up to celebrate a deep friendship, the type that can only be forged by moving through the mountains.
+Jared and I have been adventure partners a long time, and conversation took extra effort, but I couldn’t help but think of the sage advice Jared had given me when I was mentally bottomed out.
+“This is what you signed up for.”
+And it was.
+I signed up to do something terribly difficult, that would challenge me physically and mentally to nearly or maybe right to my breaking point.
+I had chosen to do it with one of my best friends, and now side by side minutes away from completing this incredible challenge, I signed up to celebrate a deep friendship, the type that can only be forged by moving through the mountains.